-If the opposite direction is desired for a 1 pump unit, release the pad and let the display revert to the current water temperature.
+If the opposite direction is desired, release the pad and let the display revert to the current water temperature.
 Press the pad to display the set temperature, and again to make the temperature change in the desired direction.
-In a 2 pump unit, temperature setting is accomplished by pressing up to increase the temperature or down to decrease the temperature.

 After three seconds, the LCD will stop flashing and display the current spa temperature.